Teardown (video game): Post-launch content and console ports

 On 1 July 2022, Tuxedo Labs was acquired by Saber Interactive, itself a subsidiary of Embracer Group.
 Saber Interactive justified its purchase by arguing that Teardowns technology could be expanded into a larger platform and compete with Minecraft and Roblox.
 By the time the acquisition was announced in August 2022, Gustafsson had grown the studio to six people, taken the title of chief technology officer, and hired as the chief executive officer (CEO) Marcus Dawson, the former CEO of Illusion Labs.
-Gutsafsson said these changes allowed him to drop his managerial role and focus more on development.
+Gustafsson said these changes allowed him to drop his managerial role and focus more on development.
 Tuxedo Labs released a free expansion, Art Vandals, in December 2022.
 It was developed using the modding system to introduce players to its capabilities.
 In March 2023, the game's price was raised from to while further free updates, including online multiplayer, were in development.
 At the time, Tuxedo Labs did not plan to release purchasable downloadable content (DLC).

 In May 2023, Tuxedo Labs announced that Teardown, published by Saber Interactive, was coming to PlayStation 5 and Xbox Series X/S later that year.
 In September, the company announced 15 November as the release date, alongside four purchasable DLC packs.
-The console versions comprise three editions: The Standard Edition contains the base game, the Deluxe Edition also includes the Time Campers and Folkrace DLC packs, and the Ultimate Edition adds two further upcoming DLCs.
-The DLCs are also purchasable separately or as part of a season pass.
-On the Xbox Series X/S, pre-ordering the game grants access to bonus content, while the Standard Edition on the PlayStation 5 was included in the game catalogue of the PlayStation Plus subscription service.
+The console versions comprise three editions: The "Standard Edition" contains the base game, the "Deluxe Edition" also includes the Time Campers and Folkrace DLC packs, and the "Ultimate Edition" adds two further upcoming DLC packs.
+The DLC is also purchasable separately and as part of a season pass.
+On the Xbox Series X/S, pre-ordering the game grants access to bonus content, while the "Standard Edition" on the PlayStation 5 was included in the game catalogue of the PlayStation Plus subscription service.
 The console launch trailer was narrated by the actor Owen Wilson.

 Time Campers was released alongside the console ports, while the pre-order-exclusive Löckelle Motor Park content pack became free DLC in December 2023.
 When Saber Interactive was divested in March 2024, Embracer Group retained Tuxedo Labs as a direct subsidiary.
 Folkrace was released in June 2024.
-In March 2025, Tuxedo Labs announced that the multiplayer component would be released later that year.
-It is set to include a cooperative campaign mode, deathmatch, and team deathmatch.
 With the continued reorganisation of Embracer Group, Tuxedo Labs was announced as being spun off as part of Coffee Stain Group in May 2025.
-Tuxedo Labs and Coffee Stain Publishing released the third DLC, The Greenwash Gambit, in June 2025.
+Tuxedo Labs and Coffee Stain Publishing released the third DLC pack, The Greenwash Gambit, in June 2025.
+The multiplayer component was announced in March 2025 and, following a lengthy public test phase, it was released for the PC version on 12 March 2026.
+Thereafter, the game reached a record 15,172 concurrent player count on Steam.
+A multiplayer update for consoles and a multiplayer racing mode are set to release later in 2026.
+Cross-platform play support was not planned.
+Relics of Barkuna, the fourth DLC pack, was released in June 2026.
+With the season pass fulfilled, it was deprecated on Steam alongside the "Ultimate Edition", which was replaced by the "Ultimate Bundle" that also includes all DLC packs.
+The multiplayer update to was extended to consoles in September.